aptech/docs/docs/CR-atranspose.rst

     nd = { 2,3,1 };
     y = atranspose(x,nd);

-Using the same array x as the example above, this example transposes all three dimensions of x, returning a 3x4x2 array y, such that:
+Using the same array *x* as the example above, this example transposes all three dimensions of *x*, returning a 3x4x2 array *y*, such that:

 ::